 The Village of Zeballos Council and Staff are mindful of both the opportunities and the challenges of living in a rural community.
 Many municipalities across BC are suffering as infrastructure fails.
-Council is committed to tackling our issues head on in a fiscally responsible way.
+Village of Zeballos Council is committed to tackling these issues head on in a fiscally responsible way.